oldschoolgg/obdocs/FAQ.md

 ##### Why is the bot not responding to any commands?
 First, mention the bot (like this: `@Old School Bot`), and it will tell you what prefix it is set to use for your server.
 If it still doesn't respond, It could have to do with permissions the bot has.
 If you're not sure how to fix this, you can ask in the [support server](https://discord.gg/ob).

+##### How do I create a Barrows set, or deconstruct a Barrows set into the items?
+Here's an example: `+create Dharoks armour set` to turn items into a set, or `+create Dharoks` to turn the set back into the items.

 ##### The bot says it needs permission to ‘Manage messages’ in order to use a command.
 How do I do this?
 Server settings > Roles > Old School Bot (The auto assigned one) > Turn `Manage Messages` on.